 Service Ringing: Sunday 9.50-10.30am, 1st and 3rd Wednesday of each month 12-1pm

 Practice Night: Thursday 6.15-.8.15pm

-If you would like to visit the bell tower or enquire about learning to ring, please contact Murray-Luke Peard (Tower Captain) at firstname.lastname@example.org.
+If you would like to enquire about learning to ring, please contact Murray-Luke Peard (Tower Captain) at firstname.lastname@example.org.

 For up-to-date information on ringing outside our usual times, news and events, please visit our Facebook page: St Mary's Cathedral Sydney Bell Ringers.